MartinPetkov/GCTF2021BeginnersQuestWriteups/15-rev-just-another-keypad/README.md

 x := RolQWord(x, 10);
 ```

 This first XORs `x` with a value.
 But the `&` is a subtle gotcha.
-If you've seen it in other languages, you might think it's an [address operator](https://en.wikipedia.org/wiki/Dereference_operator), but in fact in Free Pascal, [`&` (ampersand) denotes an octal base number](https://wiki.freepascal.org/&).
+If you've seen it in other languages, you might think it's an [address operator](https://en.wikipedia.org/wiki/Dereference_operator) and wonder why it's in front of a static number, but in fact in Free Pascal [`&` (ampersand) denotes an octal base number](https://wiki.freepascal.org/&).

 Let's let that sink in for a minute.
 Close your eyes and let all those instincts from years of programming in C-derived languages gently float out of your head and into the cool breeze.

 Now that that's done let's look at [`RolQWord`](https://wiki.freepascal.org/FPC_New_Features_2.6.0#ROL.2FROR_intrinsics).
-It's kind of hard to research but it seems like it "rotates" to the left, inserting the exiting bits to the "right" side of the number.
+It's kind of hard to research but it seems like it "rotates" to the left, inserting the exiting bits to the right side of the number.

 ---